-In Canada, the Great Canadian Shoreline Cleanup has been active since 1994 running volunteer cleanups.
+In Canada, the Great Canadian Shoreline Cleanup has been active since 1994, running volunteer cleanups.
 In 2014, for example, 4.5 metric tonnes of waste were picked up along a tiny portion (ca. 50 km) of the tens of thousands of kilometers of Arctic shoreline of the Newfoundland and Labrador and Nunavut provinces (Pettipas et al., 2016).

 Blái herinn (The Blue Army) is a non-profit organization in Iceland that was founded in 1998 and has been involved in various environmental projects in Iceland, especially regarding beach/coastal and marine cleanups.
 The Blue Army has recycled over 1100 tons of garbage from Icelandic shorelines, harbors and open areas.
-Underwater cleanup projects have resulted in over 100 tons of garbage being recycled.
+Underwater cleanup projects have resulted in recycling of over 100 tons of garbage.

-The project “Hreinsum Ísland” is a coastal cleanup project that is managed by Landvernd the Icelandic Environment Association in association with the Blue Army.
-The objective with the project is to draw attention to the problem with marine litter pollution andget individuals, groups and enterprises involved by signing up for voluntary beach cleanups at hreinsumisland.is.
+The project “Hreinsum Ísland” is a coastal cleanup project that is managed by Landvernd, the Icelandic Environment Association, in association with the Blue Army.
+The objective with the project is to draw attention to issues associated with marine litter and to get individuals, groups and enterprises involved by signing up for voluntary beach cleanups at hreinsumisland.is.